circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

             - test-cluster
 ```

-In this example, when you use the CircleCI AWS-EKS orb, you can install Kubernetes, update the Kubernetes configuration with the authenticator, and then retrieve Kubernetes services in one single job.
+In this example two orbs are used: built-in jobs and commands from the `aws-eks` orb are used to create, test and then teardown a cluster.
+The built-in `install` command from the `kubernetes` orb is used to install `kubectl`.

 ### Create a Kubernetes Deployment

-After creating a Kubernetes cluster, you may wish to create a Kubernetes deployment, which enables you to manage the cluster and perform different actions within the cluster, including the ability to:
+You may wish to create a Kubernetes deployment, which enables you to manage the cluster and perform different actions within the cluster, including the ability to:

 * update resources within the cluster
 * update the Kubernetes configuration with the authenticator